a0083330/Getting-and-Cleaning-Data-Course-Project/README.md

 3. Uses descriptive activity names to name the activities in the data set.

 4. Appropriately labels the data set with descriptive variable names.
-The result of step 4 is 'resultData.csv'
+The result of step 4 is 'resultData.txt'

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-   The result of step 5 is 'summarizeData.csv'
+The result of step 5 is 'summarizeData.txt'

 Outputs of the script are:
 =========================================

-- 'resultData.csv': data set outputted after step 4, refer to 'CodeBook.md' for explanation.
+- 'resultData.txt': data set outputted after step 4, refer to 'codebook-resultData.txt' for explanation.

-- 'summarizeData.csv': data set outputted after step5, refer to 'CodeBook.md' for explanation.
+- 'summarizeData.txt': data set outputted after step5, refer to 'codebook-summarizeData.txt' for explanation.